webforj/webforj-docs/docs/routing/route-navigation.md

 Router.getCurrent().navigate(new Location("/dashboard"));
 ```

-:::tip Navigation Methods for View Routing: Class vs. Location
+:::tip Class vs. Location: Methods for View Routing
 When navigating between views, developers have two options: they can either pass the view or route class, allowing the router to automatically generate the URL and render the view, or pass the location directly.
-Both methods are valid, but using the view class is the preferred approach because it offers better flexibility for future changes.
+Both methods are valid, but **using the view class is the preferred approach** because it offers better flexibility for future changes.
 For instance, if you later decide to update the route, you only need to modify the `@Route` annotation, without having to change any code that uses the view class for navigation.
 :::

 ### Navigation with parameters